jacksonbenete/software-tools-erlang/README.md

 ## Important
 You need to compile `ststd.erl` first before trying any tools, as almost or all of them will make heavy use of functions like `getc` and `putc`.

-Source files are currently lacking indentation since I'm testing a Erlang code formater.
-It will soon be fixed.
+Indentation is made by a code formatter, if any file is lacking indentation I'm sorry, please notify me or PR.

 ## File Structure
 There are redundant files.